Posts Tagged New Mexico

 Over the last few blogs, I’ve been exploring Stephen Cope’s The Great Work of Your Life in a general way with examples from my own life.
 Today, I’m going to dive more deeply into the teachings by profiling one of Southwestern College’s…

-Posted November 16th, 2015 by & filed under Tips/Advice on choosing a graduate program, Counseling at SWC, Top News, SWC Blog, Student Reflections and Updates, Art Therapy/Counseling at SWC, Featured.
+Posted November 16th, 2015 by & filed under Tips/Advice on choosing a graduate program, Counseling Program at SWC, Top News, SWC Blog, Art Therapy/Counseling at SWC, Featured.

 The newest crop of counselors and art therapists from Southwestern College had its commencement on November 7, 2015 at the James A. Little Theater at the New Mexico School for the Deaf in Santa Fe.
 It was a beautiful ceremony unlike any other I have attended, and being a former college professor myself, I have seen…

-Posted November 3rd, 2015 by & filed under Diversity Dialogue, Trauma, Grief & Renewal, Top News, Student Reflections and Updates, Featured.
+Posted November 3rd, 2015 by & filed under Diversity Dialogue, Trauma, Grief & Renewal, Top News, Featured.

 Graduate Student, Amy Gordon, shares a powerful experience of her first Dias de los Muertos event.…

-Posted October 19th, 2015 by & filed under Tips/Advice on choosing a graduate program, Top News, Student Reflections and Updates, Featured, Mindfulness.
+Posted October 19th, 2015 by & filed under Tips/Advice on choosing a graduate program, Top News, Featured, Mindfulness.

 It has officially been two months since I've made Santa Fe my home, and the beauty I have been discovering over these past 60 days has been absolutely unreal.
 Moving here from Colorado, I was a little worried coming to a place that at first thought invokes mental images of cacti and dusty desert plains.
 While…

 Posted May 10th, 2015 by & filed under Top News, SWC Blog, Featured.